algorandfoundation/TEALScript/pages/types/numbers.md

 const c = a + b - b
 ```

+The only exception to intermediate arithmetic overflows is if the value is larger than 2^512 because this is the largest value supported by the AVM.

 ### Underflows

 Any operation that results in a value less than 0 will cause a panic in the AVM.